In response to the request on NEXUS’ Facebook, here are a few more John Cage recollections.

 My experience has been that shows where Cage was involved personally in the production were orders of magnitude more powerful, persuasive and exciting compared to concerts of his music without his presence.
 He had a way of encouraging performers to listen to every sound – in fact, to perceive every event – with the kind of focused attention he wanted.
 I recall a rehearsal in Los Angeles in 1987 where he spent quite a bit of time working with one of the performers on achieving the correct approach to running water from a garden hose into a child’s inflatable swimming pool.
 I experienced a similar challenge myself while working on a production in Toronto.
 There I was coached for quite some time by Yoshi Oida, a Japanese actor and performance artist, on how to properly drop a single small pebble into a wooden bucket of water.

 Cage spent a week at Wesleyan University in 1973 while Russ Hartenberger and I were there studying in the graduate program of the World Music Department.
 It was the first time I met Cage and the first time I performed one of his pieces with him involved.
-Cage presented some lectures, including a reading of one of his “mesostic poems”, and directed a performance (it may have been the premiere – I’m uncertain about this) of his work Etcetera (1973).
-Etcetera is written for an ensemble of any size (along with a taped recording of outdoor sounds), but music is provided for strings, winds, six percussionists, two pianists, and requires three conductors.
+Cage presented some lectures, including a reading of one of his “mesostic poems”, and directed a performance (I believe it was the premiere) of his work Etcetera (1973).
+Etcetera is scored for an ensemble of any size (along with a taped recording of outdoor sounds), with written parts provided for strings, winds, six percussionists, two pianists, and requires three conductors.
 The orchestration also includes parts for large cardboard boxes that are tapped at various points on their surfaces.
 All of us, including Cage himself, were intrigued with some brand-new boxes that had been obtained for the event.
 My first reaction was to try to get the most resonant sounds I could, and also apply some of the tabla techniques I was learning at the time.
 Cage of course was not interested in any of that, and made it clear that he was after a non-resonant sound, and a repetitive, but unordered kind of effect – something like rain drops make on a roof, or a herd of Swiss cows makes walking down an alpine slope.
 It’s a kind of improvisation, but without “personality” or a traditional sense of virtuosity.
 Nevertheless, “performing” of this kind is challenging and not nearly as easy as it may seem at first thought.
 Nature itself is the only great virtuoso, and a performer of Cage’s music, like a Japanese flower arranger, simply tries to emulate it.

 The last time I saw John Cage was at the Frankfurt airport in 1992.
 It was the same afternoon recounted in Russ Hartenberger’s wonderful article “Encounters with John Cage” (Percussive Notes, September, 2012).
 I was walking along one of the concourses when I noticed several people walking toward me.
 The central figure was wearing a blue denim jacket and stood out, at least to my eyes, like a Hollywood star.
 I recognized Cage immediately and walked over to say hello.
 His group clearly was in a hurry to get to their gate, but he stopped for a moment as I reminded him who I was.
 His final words to me were “Nice to see you!”